Skip to main content

 What is Probate?

 Probate is a court-supervised legal process that authenticates a deceased person's will (if they have one) and oversees the distribution of their assets to heirs.
-In Florida, probate is administered through the county circuit courts under the Florida Probate Rules.
+Probate is administered through local courts — circuit courts in Florida, superior courts in California, county courts in Texas, or probate courts in Ohio — under each state's probate rules.

 • Court validates the will